21 Computer Science (CS) CV Examples For 2026

 Then follows a professional summary or objective, briefly describing goals and qualifications.

-Education is next and includes degrees obtained, universities attended, and graduation dates.
+Education is next and includes degrees earned, colleges attended, and graduation dates.
 A skills section is also important and lists programming languages, tools, and software proficiency.

-Finally, you showcase work experience, placements, and academic or personal projects, with descriptions that focus on responsibilities, achievements, and tools used.
+Finally, you showcase work experience, internships, and academic or personal projects, with descriptions that focus on responsibilities, accomplishments, and tools used.

 How long should a computer science CV be?

-A computer science CV should be one page for entry-level candidates due to limited professional experience.
+A computer science resume should be one page for entry-level candidates because of limited professional experience.
 This ensures the most essential information is presented efficiently.

-On the other hand, a two-page CV is acceptable if you have several years of relevant work experience or advanced degrees, as long as the content remains relevant and well-organised.
+On the other hand, a two-page resume is acceptable if you have several years of relevant work experience or advanced degrees, as long as the content remains relevant and well-organized.
 The goal is to showcase qualifications without overwhelming the hiring manager.

-What is the best format for a CV for a computer science student?
+What is the best format for a CV for a computing student?

 The best format for a CS student CV is reverse chronological.
 This format allows you to list your most recent coursework, internships, or volunteer work at the top.
 If you’re short on experience, create a section to add any university projects or hackathons you’ve participated in.